tommybear/ImGuiSharp/ARCHITECTURE.md

   - The atlas stores glyph advances, offsets (relative to baseline) and UVs.

 - Rendering text
-  - `ImGuiContext.AddText` sets the builder’s current texture to the font atlas and emits one quad per glyph with proper UVs and baseline positioning.
+  - `ImGuiContext.AddText` sets the builder’s current texture to the font atlas, applies kerning between adjacent glyphs, and emits one quad per glyph using atlas UVs and baseline positioning.
+  - Vertical metrics (ascent/line-height) come from the font’s v-metrics (stbtt_GetFontVMetrics scaled by pixel height) for crisper baseline.
+  - `MeasureTextWidth` applies kerning and caches per-string widths for reuse.
   - `ImGui.Text` renders at the current cursor and advances by line height;
     `ImGui.Label` renders absolute text without affecting the cursor.